The Celebration of Purim

 Joel C. Rosenberg

-As we enter the spring season of the Old Testament Feasts, the first celebration is Purim, the Feast of Lots and begins at sundown March 20 – March 21, 2019.
-This celebration the remarkable story of how the God of Israel used two faithful servants — Esther and Mordecai — and a movement of prayer and fasting to rescue the Jewish people from a Persian regime determined to destroy them.
+Purim is the Jewish holiday, which takes place this weekend March 15 - 17, that celebrates the remarkable story of how the God of Israel used two faithful believers — Esther and Mordechai — and a movement of prayer and fasting to rescue the Jewish people from an evil Persian regime determined to annihilate them.

 May the Lord bless you, and all of Israel, and all of the Persian people this Purim season.